google/starthinker/tutorials/solution.md

     - Managed Services
     - Automation
     - Site Testing & Personalization
-  - pitches - Optional, short sentences describing value propositions.
+  - pitches - Optional, list of short sentences describing value propositions.
-  - impacts - Optional, level of impact for each metric, metrics are fixed ( 0 to 100  scale ), always list all even if 0.
-    - spend optimization - How well does it help the client optimize budget.
-    - spend growth - How well does it help the client grow their client base or account size.
-    - time savings - How well does it reduce time for client performing specific tasks.
-    - account health - How well does it reduce risk for the account.
-    - csat improvement - How well does it improve client perception of Googles products and services.
-  - instructions - Required, instructions for manual steps, supports HTML and links.
+  - instructions - Required, instructions for manual steps, supports embedded HTML and links.
   - setup
     - day - Day of week to run recipe, setting to [] means its a manual task only run on user trigger.
 Leaving blank means run every day.
     - hour - Hour of day to run recipe, setting to [] means its a manual task only run on user trigger.
 Leaving blank means run every hour.